Skip to Content

 Each entry must be original in concept, design, and execution and may not violate U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 For more information on copyright laws, we recommend you visit the Scholastic website.

-January 21st: Registration opens for Congressional Art Competition
+• January 22nd: Launch Registration for Congressional Art Competition

 Due to limits on space, teachers can submit artwork from 5 students from each school for consideration in the Congressional Art Competition.
 Be sure to coordinate with the fellow art educators in your school to choose your 5 students.